swgriffith3/rock-paper-scissors/README.md

-This is an intoductory project to JavaScript from The Odin Project.
+This is an intoductory JavaScript project from The Odin Project.

+This is my first project without codeing along with a tutorial.
+This project was done with what I have learned so far and Googel of corse.

-Built using plain javaScript (ES6).
+Built using plain javaScript.